garffff-bot/garffff-bot.github.io/content/Web/Common Web Apps/Drupal.md

 ```
 ## Drupalgeddon3

-Use the metasploit module `multi/http/drupal_drupageddon3`.
+Use the Metasploit module `multi/http/drupal_drupageddon3`.
 For this we need to use the `
 `drupal_session` which can be obtained from a valid login session.
 From there, it is possible to obtain a reverse shell.